 - A market analyst does thorough research on the market and gathers information about the consumers’ needs and preferences.

-- There are various major elements of market research & analysis that are carried through including Market Segmentation (capturing needs, values, attitudes, behaviors and demographics), Satisfaction and Loyalty Analysis, Brand Awareness & Pricing Research.
+- There are various major elements of market research and analysis that are carried through including Market Segmentation (capturing needs, values, attitudes, behaviors and demographics), Satisfaction and Loyalty Analysis, Brand Awareness and Pricing Research.